All Episodes

 It just requires us to basically clean up after ourselves.

-But as part of all of this, uh woo stuff, in the heavy tactics, you got to have heavy tactics for the woo, right?
+But as part of all of this, Woo stuff, in the heavy tactics, you've got to have heavy tactics for the WOU, right?

 There's going to be a lot of people that won't be bribed anymore because the money won't be flowing.

-And it takes constant money flow to maintain these deep underground industrial complexes and think tanks and uh you know space alien uh re-engineering places and all of that.
+And it takes constant money flow to maintain these deep underground industrial complexes and think tanks and space alien re-engineering places and all of that.

-So if they're going to run up into a situation where you know they may need silver, right?
+So if they're going to run up into a situation where they may need silver, right?

-And so they're gonna run up into hyperinflation in the silver.
+And so they're going to run up into hyperinflation in the silver.

-They're gonna run up into hyperinflation in all of their material.
+They're going to run up into hyperinflation in all of their material.

 The problem is government cannot respond to hyperinflation.

-They can create it and they can create it extremely rapidly.
+They can create it and then create it extremely rapidly.

-But the way that government contracts work, the the way that um purchasing and payments and all of that kind of stuff work, they're bound to old schedules, bound to old lists of prices.
+But the way that government contracts work, the way that purchasing and payments and all of that kind of stuff work, they're bound to old schedules, bound to old lists of prices.

-And so it takes them a long time to react to um rapidly changing conditions on the ground.
+And so it takes them a long time to react to Rapidly changing conditions on the ground.

-Uh so I'm expecting that what will happen is that the economic problems, this crying and complaining that will begin on the 24th will lead to some form of hyperinflation unity, if you will, uh, where all of the banks agreed to all the central banks agree to hyperinflate at the same rate or some weird thing, right?
+So I'm expecting that what will happen is that the economic problems, this crying and complaining that will begin on the 24th, will lead to some form of hyperinflation unity, if you will, where all of the banks agree to, all the central banks agree to hyperinflate at the same rate or some weird thing, right?

-So uh what actually happens, because I worked for government, I've worked on payment systems and stuff, and so what actually will happen is that some outfit will submit a bill and uh on a contract for you know bolts or you know, or milk for uh school or milk for a prison or something, right?
+And so what actually will happen is that some outfit will submit a bill on a contract for, you know, bolts or, you know, or milk for school or milk for a prison or something, right?

-It'll it'll be a more rapidly used commodity than bolts, unless we were talking a um a construction project somewhere.
+It'll be a more rapidly used commodity than bolts, unless we were talking a construction project somewhere.

-So say that milk went from its current price and we saw milk at um eight dollars a gallon, right?
+So say that milk went from its current price and we saw milk at $8 a gallon, right?

 I mean, that's a huge damn rise, but relative to things that could happen, it's minor.